Seagate/cortx-prvsnr/docs/Setup Guides/KnownIssues.md

 3. Re-image the node(s)
 4. Reconfigure the volumes (Optional) and map them to all the initiators
 5. Before starting the autodeploy check 'lsblk -S | grep sas' and ensure that it matches with the volumes.
-6. run `lsblk` to check if previous LVM partitions are seen (If yes, don't proceed and contact Provisioning team else proceed to the next step, )
+6. run `lsblk` to check if previous LVM partitions are seen (If yes, don't proceed and contact Provisioning team else proceed to the next step)
 7. Run auto-deploy

 ### Manual Fix in case the node has been reimaged